nasedil/seven-calendar/README.md

 ## Version history

+### v0.0.2 -- 2018-07-06
+ * Add method to parse from datetime and use it in command-line tool.

 ### v0.0.1 -- 2018-07-01 -- First versioned version.
  * Add command-line options in tool for date to parse and birth date.